mirage/mirage-www/tmpl/wiki/xen-suspend.md

 thread will be killed when it attempts to wait on the [event channel](/wiki/xen-events).
 Whenever an event channel is bound, we pair up the integer event channel number with a 'generation count' that is incremented on resume.
-Whenever the mirage guest attempts to wait for a signal from an event channel, the generation count is checked, and a stale generation results in a Lwt thread failure.
+Whenever the MirageOS guest attempts to wait for a signal from an event channel, the generation count is checked, and a stale generation results in a Lwt thread failure.
 The generation count is _not_ checked when attempting to notify via an